sealuzh/cwb-benchmarks/README.md

 cwb execute benchmark-name/benchmark_name.rb
 ```

 More sophisticated integration testing can be achieved with [Test Kitchen](http://kitchen.ci/).
-Have a look at `.kitchen.yml` in `sysbench` and `cli-benchmark`.
+Have a look at `.kitchen.yml` in `sysbench`, `cli-benchmark`, and `iperf`.
 In order to use this feature, you'll have to install [Virtualbox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/downloads.html), and the Vagrant plugin `vagrant plugin install vagrant-omnibus`.
 An example integration test can be found in the `cwb` cookbook.

 ## Local Cookbook Dependencies